mxstack/mxdev/README.rst

 Functionality of mxdev can be extended by hooks.
 This is useful to generate additional scripts or files or automate any other setup steps related to mxdev's domain.

-Extension configuration ends up in the ``mxdev.ini`` file and can be added globally to the ``settings`` section or package specific.
+Extension configuration settings end up in the ``mxdev.ini`` file.
+They can be added globally to the ``settings`` section, as dedicated config sections or package specific.
-To avoid naming conflicts it is recommended to prefix options with an extension related namespace.
+To avoid naming conflicts, all hook related settings and config sections must be prefixed with a namespace.

+It is recommended to use the package name containing the hook as namespace.

 This looks like so: